Koji23/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Note_Taker
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For learners on the web to store notes and ideas.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Note_Taker will offer a quick and easy way to store written entries on the web.
+Notes will be stored securely on the web and users will have access to them from any computer they access the app from.
 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.